Trello vs. Jira: new 2018 detailed review

 View your progress in Gantt charts attached to all of your Trello boards.
 Elegantt provides more drilled-down status reports to give you a better perspective of what’s going on.

-Marker also works for Jira, allowing you to capture bug reports and client feedback whenever you need to.
-In only a few clicks, you can create a Jira issue associated with the bug.
+Marker.io also works for Jira, allowing you to capture bug reports and client feedback whenever you need to.
+In just a few clicks, you can create a Jira issue associated with the bug.

 Tempo Timesheets makes for painless time tracking within Jira.
 Get a greater understanding of the time spent on each project and throughout your organization.